A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Methods

 \subsubsection{Finite expressions with binary trees}

-FEX employs a binary tree structure $\mathcal{T}$ to represent finite expressions.
+FEX uses a binary tree structure $\mathcal{T}$ to represent finite expressions.
 The user defines the sets of potential unary and binary operators, represented by $\mathbb{U}$ and $\mathbb{B}$.
 Common choices of unary and binary operators are respectively,

 Every unary operator in the leaf level operates on the inputs in an element-wise manner, followed by scaling parameters $\alpha_i$, where $i=1,\ldots,d$, and a bias parameter $\beta$.
 For instance:

 All parameters associated with unary operators are collectively represented by $\bm{\theta}$.
 The complete expression is derived through a preorder traversal of the operator sequence, $\bm{e}$, in the binary tree $\mathcal{T}$.
 Consequently, this finite expression is represented as $u(\bm{x}; \mathcal{T}, \bm{e}, \bm{\theta})$, as a function of input $\bm{x}$.
 Given a fixed $\mathcal{T}$, the maximum number of operators remains constrained and is upper-bounded by a constant, labeled $k_{\mathcal{T}}$.
 In FEX, the functional space wherein the dynamics of the system is solved is defined as: